 Senior Scholars is an 11-week program that meets three afternoons per week and features academic lectures by university faculty and local experts on a variety of topics.
 While the format is lecture style, the afternoons are informal and interactive with an opportunity to ask questions and discuss the topics of the day.
-The Senior Scholars Council, an elected group of volunteers, helps with the program’s administration and participates in planning the classes.

 Senior Scholars is supported by a generous gift from the Jane and Jon Outcalt Foundation.